 During your stay you will meet many different locals.
 You can take boat trips and learn about mussel farming and logging, or you can walk a bit and learn about sheep farming and possum hunting.
 Our neighbors have a 300 acre sheep farm that has been in their family for five generations.
 I (Anne) was also an English teacher in my past life ( (trained to Master's degree level ) so I am more than happy to help and advise on learning English.
 Our last helpers also went fishing in our dinghy using our fishing rods and caught lots of different NZ fish ( not all of them edible).

 The chores are varied throughout the year and is very weather dependent.
 On sunny days there is a lot of landscaping and gardening.
 On wet days a lot of general maintenance and help.
 There is also work inside helping with the housekeeping and tidying up.
 As we are remote access, we have to be self sufficient so there is always something to do.
 BUT because we are remote access, it is difficult to get fresh food more than a couple of times a week, so catering for vegetarians and vegans or GF diets is extremely difficult for us.
+Please if you are vegan or vegetarian do not message me as I have to say no.

 We have bunk houses with their own showers and kitchen facilities for travellers although we do like to have meals together with visiting travellers so that we can chat.
 In the winter months when the lodge is closed, travelers can choose from any of the available apartments.